f4b4nd/angular-tetris/README.md

 ## 2. Hosting: github pages

-This application is deployed at url : [f4b4nd.github.io/angular-tetris/](f4b4nd.github.io/angular-tetris/)
+This application is deployed and is available here : [angular-tetris](https://f4b4nd.github.io/angular-tetris/)

 How is it deployed ?